hyperledger/aries-acapy-controllers/README.md

 Navigate to the `Accept` tab where you will see the option to either paste the invitation object or the invitation URL (depending on which one you copied).
 If you are successful the `Accept Invitation` button will activate.
 Press it.

 Navigate over to the `Active` tab to see a connection to Faber.
-Similary, Faber's  `Active` connections tab will show a connection to Alice.
+Similarly, Faber's  `Active` connections tab will show a connection to Alice.

 #### 3. Faber issues a Degree credential to Alice